JiriSlof/KnowledgeBase/MS Windows Server.md

 #### Core-based license + CAL
 - A Core license must be assigned to each physical core in the server.
-- Windows Server Client Access Licenses are required for either users or devices.
 - Core licenses are purchased in 2-packs or 16-packs from resellers.
 - Minimum of 8 Core licenses per processor.
 - Minimum of 16 Core licenses per server.